fastify/fastify/docs/Serverless.md

 })
 ```

-Or a more complete `POST` endpoint with schema validation
+Or a more complete `POST` endpoint with schema validation:
 ```js
 fastify.route({
   method: 'POST',